tamari92/kf2-tournament/casters.md

 4. Quick discussion about the match (state of the tournament, talk about possible strategies, and so on)

 **During the match...**
-1. Commentators come to a general agreement on times to enter the team's War Room, and the Lead Commentator moves everyone over.
+1. Commentators come to a general agreement on times to enter the team's War Room. **The Lead Commentator moves the Streamer over to the War Room.**
 See below for some examples of good times to enter the team's War Room.
 2. Commentators discuss the match state and give detailed insight into the occurring events